javekk/introsde-2017-assignment-1/README.md

  * __resolve__: downloads the dependencies to your lib folder

 ## 3. Execution
-In order to run this launch this command:
+In order to run the project launch this command:

   ```
   ant execute.evaluation